 Riga residents may recognise the name Trušu karaliste (rabbit kingdom) from the Christmas market at Esplanāde park, next to the Orthodox cathedral.
 Each year the bunnies and their cute little wooden houses are transported there to delight passing city dwellers.
 On an average day, however, you can visit their kingdom in a forest near Lēdmane and feed them carrots to their little hearts’ content.
 Also worth feeding are the goats.
 And you simply must feed yourself as the staff serve up some killer pancakes.

-Just like Janavas, Trušu karaliste will also soon be home to a barefoot trail.
+Just like Janavas, Trušu karaliste is also home to a barefoot trail.

-Did you already read part 1 of our weekend adventure series?
+Did you already see our other Riga day trip recommendations?
 Let us know if there’s anywhere you’d like to visit or hear more about.
 If you’d prefer organised tours to making your own arrangements, check out these Riga day trips.